Improving Energy Efficiency at Council

 On certain pieces of equipment only, voltage reduction can be a good a way to reduce electricity consumption.
 Older fluorescent light fittings with magnetic ballasts are one such piece of equipment, particularly where existing light levels are higher than required.
 Voltage reduction equipment was installed in the gym at AquaLogan Springwood.
 In this case the energy consumption of the lights was reduced by around 30% yet light output reduced by only 15%.

 As in the general community, old technology inefficient mains electric hot water systems are common in Council facilities.
 With the help of the Federal Government under the Local Government Energy Efficiency Program (LGEEP) Council replaced many of its old mains electric storage hot water systems with highly energy efficient solar hot water systems or heat pump hot water systems.
 By using the heat of the sun as their primary energy source, these can use around 80% less mains electricity than standard electric systems.
 A total of 22 systems across 13 Council owned facilities are being installed.

-With the help of the Federal Government under the Community Energy Efficiency Program (CEEP), Council is replacing the existing public lighting at thirteen locations across the city with compact fluorescent lamps and LEDs.
-More information on this project can be found on Council's CEEP webpage.
+With the help of the Australian Government through the Department of Industry, Council is replacing the existing public lighting at thirteen locations across the city with compact fluorescent lamps and LEDs.

 Pool blankets are utilised where applicable on Council operated pools.
 They help to retain heat and therefore reduce water heating requirements.